1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 ![Watch Folder](./images/windowservices-watchfolder.png)

-Drop a new file into the folder (one you don't mind losing because it'll be deleted).
+Drop a new file into the folder (the one you don't mind losing because it'll be deleted).

 ```